Agreeable-f/OpenKeypad/README.md

 To change the keys/pins change the definitions on lines 41-56.
 To insert the arduino line up the port with the hole and push it in and down. then upload the code and you're done.

-### NOTE: You might have to glue the hot swap sockets down otherwise they might come out when removing the switch.

 # FAQ:

-Q: do i have to upload the code every time i plug it in?
+Q: Do i have to upload the code every time i plug it in?
-A: Nope! this is a one time code upload
+A: Nope! uploading code is a one time thing! (unless it gets updated or needs to be changed)

-Q: can i use this on other computers?
+Q: Can i use this on other computers?
-A: Yes! as long as you set your binds correctly in osu!.
+A: Yes!
+Just remember to set your binds correctly in osu!.

-Q: can i use any switch?
+Q: What switches can i use?
 A: Yes! all gateron style switches are compatible.
 (if you are using v2.5 without hotswap socket support you may have to solder directly to the pins of the switch)